imrafaelmerino/json-values/README.md

     * _JsBigInt_
     * _JsBigDec_
 * The singleton _JsNothing.NOTHING_ represents nothing.
 It's not part on any specification.
-It's a convenient type that make certain functions that return a JsElem total on their arguments.
-For example the function _JsElem get(JsPath)_  is total because returns a JsElem for every JsPath.
+It's a convenient type that makes certain functions that return a JsElem total on their arguments.
+For example, the function _JsElem get(JsPath)_ is total because returns a JsElem for every JsPath.
 If there is no element located at a path, it returns _NOTHING_.
-In other functions like _Json putIfPresent(Function<JsElem,JsElem>)_, this type comes in handy as well because allows the function to insert nothing even if an element is present just returning _JsNothing.NOTHING_
+In other functions like _Json putIfPresent(Function<JsElem,JsElem>)_, this type comes in handy as well because it's possible, just returning _JsNothing.NOTHING_ , not to insert anything even if an element is present.
 #### 0.3 - JsPair
 Unfortunately, there are no tuples in Java. _JsPair_ is a pair which represents an element of a _Json_ and the position where it's located at:

 JsPair = (JsPath, JsElem)

-A set of _JsPairs_ can model a Json, which makes obvious how to implement streams on _Jsons_ (see section 2).
 #### 1- How to create a Json?
 **json-values** uses _static factory methods_ to create objects, just like the ones introduced by Java 9 to create small unmodifiable collections.
 There is a naming convention to emphasize what kind of object is created: